kstine93/scripts/03_data_deletion_systems/deletion_queue_app/README.md

 - [ ] Test connections to database

 #### b.
 Connect API to database
-- [ ] Edit API to use database instead of local storage
+- [ ] Edit API to use production database
 - [ ] Test API
   - [ ] Test adding, modifying, and removing from database